Ngāi Tahu Tourism is owned by Ngāi Tahu, the Māori people of Te Waipounamu (the South Island).

 Much of the investment has been direct to tribal members through a matched savings programme, education scholarships and grants.
 These distributions deliver immediate benefit to the people of the tribe.

 Queenstown and the surrounding area was traditionally an important mahinga kai (resource area) for Ngāi Tahu.
 It was rich with birds, fish and pounamu (greenstone), an important and valuable stone used to make tools, weapons and to trade with northern tribes.
 For centuries, Southern based Ngāi Tahu people would seasonally visit the area to gather these resources and return home to their more permanent coastal settlements.
-There are many Ngāi Tahu stories and traditions in the area.

 Today, Ngāi Tahu Tourism owns businesses in the area, which has helped Ngāi Tahu reconnect to the Queenstown area and be a significant contributor to the local community.
+There are many Ngāi Tahu stories and traditions in the area, and it is these authentic cultural connections that our people love to share with manuhiri (visitors) from all around the world.

 Discover the range of iconic tourism businesses which we are proud to own.